TomasHubelbauer/ado-80-120-ruler/README.md

 1. Make `.wiki-md-container` flex
 2. Set `.markdown-content` width to 600px
 3. Add another child to `.wiki-md-container` for the extra pane

+### Add a GitHub Pages site for easy minification of the individual snippets

+Right now minification requires opening the Dev Tools and running a certain snippet within the GitHub.com context.
+A dedicated GitHub Pages site would make things more interactive.